 She tried giving it time, but after a month had passed, she felt more like a prisoner in the city than she had ever done during the siege.
 There was nothing for it.
 Up until the last moment, Clarimond had hoped that Tristane would come with her, but every time the subject came up they sighed and shook their head.
 "I've thought about it, I really have.
 I can't believe in it, Clarimond.
 I want to stay here and rebuild Thaeraine."

 Tristane helped her pack.
 One day, when the streets were quiet, they snuck out together.
 They walked through the main hall, the major tunnels, the minor tunnels and the smaller passages.
 They stopped at the end of a deserted tunnel, by a wide crack in the wall.
 There they hugged each other tightly.
 "Be careful", Tristane whispered.

 Slowly, Clarimond pulled back, still holding on to her cousin's hands.
 "Goodbye"

 Then she let go, stepped through the crack and left Thaeraine.
 She never once looked back.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, toothpatternsWrite a Review